EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 The [EGI Data Transfer](../../data-transfer) service can move files to and from object storages that are compatible with the S3 protocol.
-You will have to upload the EC2 access keys to the EGI Data Transfer service, which will be able  to generate properly signed URLs for the objects in the storage.
+You will have to upload the access keys to the EGI Data Transfer service, which will be able  to generate properly signed URLs for the objects in the storage.

 {{% alert title="Note" color="info" %}} Please contact support
 at `support` `<at>` `egi.eu` for more details.
 {{% /alert %}}

+You can then refer to this [tutorial](../../tutorials/data-transfer-object-storage) to see how to transfer to/from an Object storage endpoint.

 <!--
 // jscpd:ignore-end